jeffhlewis/MIT-AI-Module3-Discord/README.md

 # MIT-AI-Module3-Discord
-## Discord bot demo for MIT Agentic IC Course Module 3
+## Discord bot demo for MIT Agentic AI Course Module 3
 This repo contains the code used for the MIT Applied Agentic AI for Organizational Transformation (DT-ENG-017) Module 3 assignment.
 It runs the logic behind a Discord bot that integreates with the ChatGPT API to respond to user questions.

 ## Running this Code